utshomax/postman-docs/src/pages/docs/sending-requests/managing-environments.md

    <img src="https://assets.postman.com/postman-docs/environment-create-new-v9.13.jpg" alt="Create new environment" width="300px"/>

-1. Enter a name for your environment, and initialize it with any variables you need—you can alternatively specify variables for the environment later.
+1. Enter a name for your environment, and initialize it with any variables you need.
+You can also specify variables for the environment later.

 1. Select __Save__ to save any environment variables you have added.